UQEKV/EMATM0054_20_21/README.md

 The following labsheets provide further information on using other peripheral avaiable on your Romi.
 You should not need the supplementary labsheets to complete Assessment 1 to a high standard.
 These labsheets may be beneficial for Assessment 2, depending on the experiment your group decides to design.

+## Acknowledgements

+These materials were originally developed by both Dr. Martin Garrad and Dr. Paul O'Dowd in 2018.
+They have been iteratively updated by Paul in the years since.
+These teaching materials have been improved from the valuable feedback of students and teaching assistants.